joealden/corum-docs/src/development/6-codeAnalysis/2-client.md

 This is where you can specify what CSS files you want to be added to the head of every page, so these styles will be global to the entire site.

-Corum's configuration reference a file called `globals.styl`.
+Corum's configuration references a file called `globals.styl`.
 It contains a basic CSS reset, as well as globals such as the base font size and font family.

 The `.styl` file extension is short for stylus.
 Stylus is a CSS preprocessor.